-JPII follows Archdiocese of Cincinnati and State of Ohio mandates regarding standardized testing.
-The Archdiocese of Cincinnati requires that the IOWA Test be administered annually.
-This is an achievement assessment providing data on how students perform based on standards.
+JPII follows Archdiocese of Cincinnati and State of Ohio mandated standardized testing.
+The Archdiocese of Cincinnati requires that the IREADY Test be administered annually.
+This is an assessment providing data on how students perform based on standards.
 The test provides valuable information on individual, class and school performance.
-The CogAT assessment is an ability assessment informing the parent, the teacher and the principal on student's strengths and challenges in verbal, quantitative, and non-verbal tasks.
 The information provided in the results assists teachers in providing instruction to build upon students' strengths and to assist the teacher in providing support in those areas where it is needed.

-Students receiving State of Ohio scholarships (Jon Peterson or EdChoice Scholarship) may be required to participate in additional state testing.
+Students receiving State of Ohio scholarships (Jon Peterson, EdChoice or EdChoice Expansion Scholarship) may be required to participate in additional state testing.
 Those mandated tests and grades are listed below.

-The Archdiocese of Cincinnati also mandates that students in JPII School take the ACRE Test of Religion.
-AAll students, regardless of religious affiliation take the test.
+The Archdiocese of Cincinnati also mandates that students in JPII School take the ARK Test of Religion.
+All students, regardless of religious affiliation take the test.